 Shu P. and Steinwender, C, (2019), « The Impact of Trade Liberalization on Firm Productivity and Innovation, Innovation Policy and the Economy », University of Chicago Press, vol. 19(1), pages 39-68.

 Topalova, P. and Khandelwal A, (2011), « Trade Liberalization and Firm Productivity : The Case of India ».
 Review of Economics and Statistics, 93 (3) : 995-1009.

 Trade and Income Distribution – Ariell Reshef

-The goal is to study the income distribution consequences of globalization : trade in final goods, trade in intermediate inputs, trade in capital, offshoring, foreign direct investment, multinational firm activity.
-We will consider several channels through which globalization, and in particular changes in market access, affects domestic labor markets, for example, through changes in relative demand for different types of labor inputs, or through changes in incentives to invest and technological responses.
+The goal is to study micro-mechanisms of how globalization may affect income distribution : trade in final goods, trade in intermediate inputs, trade in capital, offshoring.
+We will consider several channels through which globalization affects domestic labor markets, for example, through changes in relative demand for different types of labor inputs, or through changes in incentives to invest and technological responses.
 These manifest themselves in the distribution of income via reallocation of resources across productive units, changes in the internal organization of productive units, fair wages, sorting, and more.
-Given the inherent complementarities between investment in technology and market access, it is impossible to discuss globalization without any mention of technological change, so we will also touch upon this topic as well..
+Relate to this, Prof. Poncet will discuss impacts on local labor markets.

 - Why do we think trade and income distribution are linked ?

 - Market access and variation in composition of activities.

 - The capital input channel of trade liberalization.